kitzy/autopkg-runner/README.md

 # Using AutoPKG with GitHub Actions

-This repo contains a forked and modified example of the files and configurations needed to run AutoPKG using GitHub Actions and uploading to Jamf Pro.
+This repository is an adaptation of [Betsy Keiser's `autopkg-gh-runner`](https://github.com/betsykeiser/autopkg-gh-runner).
+I made a number of tweaks so that it works in my specific environment, which means the files here may require further adjustments to run elsewhere.
+If you're searching for a general starting point, use Betsy's original project and treat this repo as a reference for environment‑specific modifications.

 I have supplied an example override file for Google Chrome.

-The example ``` autopkg.yml ``` file is set to run on an automated schedule, Monday - Friday at 9am (using Cron time).
+The example `autopkg.yml` file is set to run on an automated schedule, Monday – Friday at 9am (using Cron time).
 This workflow file also does the following:
 1. Checks out the repo where the workflow file exists using the Checkout Action from the GitHub Actions Marketplace
 2. Installs the stated version of Python using the Setup Python Action from the GitHub Actions Marketplace
 3. Installs the Python dependencies